GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Introduction

 \thisgrb, detected at a redshift of $z = 2.681$ \citep{GCN_redshift}, emerges as a pivotal case in this evolving paradigm.
-With an initial hard spike lasting $\sim 1.5$ s followed by weaker emission extending to $\sim 64$ s \citep{GCN_fermi}, it exhibits characteristics of a short GRB with potential EE, positioning it as a candidate for a compact binary merger.
+Its light curve morphology, with an initial hard spike lasting $\sim 1.5$ s followed by weaker emission extending to $\sim 64$ s \citep{GCN_fermi}, is consistent with a short GRB with potential EE, positioning it as a candidate for a compact binary merger \citep{GCN_fermi, GCN_BAT-GUANO}.
 If confirmed as a merger-driven event, \thisgrb would be the most distant such GRB observed to date, offering a unique probe of neutron star merger rates in the early Universe.
 This is particularly significant for understanding \textit{r}-process nucleosynthesis, as standard merger models predict long delay times (hundreds of millions of years) that challenge their ability to enrich the early Universe with heavy elements \citep{Hotokezaka_2018, Cote_2019, Skinner_2024}.
 Confirming GRB 241105A as a higher redshift merger could support models for rapid binary evolution or strong natal kicks, enabling faster merger channels \citep{Belczynski06, Tauris13, Beniamini19, Belczynski02, OShaughnessy08}.
+As such, it would provide crucial observational evidence for the rapid production of heavy elements, representing a significant step toward solving the long-standing puzzle of chemical enrichment in the early Universe.
 Conversely, identifying it as a collapsar would cast further doubt on EE-like phenomenology as a reliable discriminant of progenitor type, deepening the GRB classification crisis.
+In both scenarios, this burst serves as a critical test case for GRB classification and rapid channels for r-process nucleosynthesis, making its study essential for advancing our understanding of GRB progenitors.

 In this paper, we perform a multi-wavelength study of \thisgrb to probe its origin.
 The structure of this paper is as follows.
 In Section~\ref{sec:observations}, we present multiwavelength observations and data analysis of \thisgrb.
 Section~\ref{sec:prompt_diagnostics} examines the prompt emission characteristics of the burst.
 Section~\ref{sec:model} presents the afterglow modelling using multiband data.
 Section~\ref{sec:host} discusses the properties of the host galaxy, including SED fitting and afterglow offset analysis based on the James Webb Space Telescope (JWST) imaging.
 Finally, in Section~\ref{sec:discussion}, we discuss the progenitor scenario for the burst based on its prompt, afterglow and host properties.
 We assume a flat universe ($\rm \Omega_{k}$ = 0) with the cosmological parameters $\rm H_{0}$ = 70 km $\rm sec^{-1}$ $\rm Mpc^{-1}$, and the density parameters $\rm \Omega_{\Lambda}= 0.7$, and $\rm \Omega_m= 0.3$.